“Can computerized production technologies turn pure wooden structural joinery into an attractive option again?”

 How to turn an industrial environment into a finessed cultural environment without loosing its derelict charm?

 Kilden in Kristiansand unites the local Symphony Orchestra, the regional Theater and the local opera ensemble with the citizens of Southern Norway.
-The building can accommodate over 2.500 spectators simultaneously.
+It can host over 2.500 spectators simultaneously.
 The building is a materialized piece of fantasy merged into an industrial harbor scenery.
 It’s identity is defined by a monumental wooden wall built of local oak.
-The wall is an embodied separation between reality and fantasy, providing an interface between the performances in the building, and the people of the city.
+The wall is an embodied border between reality and fantasy that acts as an interface between the building’s performances and the public.

 CREDITS: Ala Architects (Juho Grönholm, Antti Nousjoki, Janne Teräsvirta and Samuli Woolston with SMS Arkitekter/Erik Sandsmark), WSP, Arup, Brekke Strand, Sweco Grøner, Cowi, TPC, PROJECT: Kilden Performing Arts Center in , PROGRAM: Performing Arts Centre, CLIENT: TKS IKS Kristiansand, SIZE: 24.600sqm, COST: €140 million, CNY 980 million, LOCATION: Kristiansand, Norway, STATUS: Completed 2011, PHOTOS: Iwan Baan, Tuomas Uusheimo